Things To Do in Wiltshire - Larmer Tree Gardens - Garden in Salisbury, Salisbury - VisitWiltshire

 Arundells, the home of former Prime Minister Sir Edward Heath KG MBE14.39 miles away

-Home of the award-winning Stonehenge Gallery and the ‘Amesbury Archer’.
-Displays reveal the history...14.4 miles away
+Home of the award-winning Wessex Gallery and the ‘Amesbury Archer’.
+Displays reveal the history of...14.4 miles away

 Be inspired by this magnificent medieval cathedral surrounded by 8 acres of lawn and historic...14.47 miles away